-If you received an emergency and general assistance payment you cannot use the short tax return.
-These payments are shown at item 24 Other income on the Tax return for individuals (supplementary section) 2009.
+If you received an emergency and general assistance payment or transitional income support payment you cannot use the short tax return.
+These payments are shown at item 24 Other income on the Tax return for individuals (supplementary section) 2010.

-Your payment summary for each payment period, or a letter from the paying agency stating the amount you received
+Your payment summary for each payment period, or a letter from the paying agency stating the amount vou received